B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 (Image credits: <https://rancher.com/docs/k3s/latest/en/architecture/>)

-The main host (previously called "master" in Kubernetes literature) will act as both a K3s Server and an Agent (worker) Node.
+The main host will act as both a K3s Server (previously called "master" in Kubernetes literature) and Agent (worker) Node.
 This is the smallest possible deployment of a K3s cluster.
 Additionally, other machines - either physical or virtual - may be added to the topology to act as Agent Nodes, thus adding redundancy and increasing the computation and storage capacity of the cluster.

 ### References